soundchaser128/clip-mash/README.md

 ## Building
 Requires `cargo`, `rustc` (see http://rustup.rs/) and `node` and `npm` (see https://nodejs.org/en).
-When those tools are installed, build and the application like this:
+When those tools are installed, build and run the application like this:

 ```shell
 # Build the frontend first, it gets packaged with the executable: